bitfwdcommunity/Blockathon/README.md

 Part of the benefit of using sponsors is of course covering the costs.
 Another benefit is to increase the exposure for your cause, or associate your cause and organization with other organizations.
 Remember the reputation of your cause and organization will be affected by the host and sponsor you associate with, and vice versa, so choose organizations that are well respected and easy to work with.
 Be respectful, gracious and professional in your interaction with them.

+## Pitch Format
+The format of the pitches varies, but typically they follow this example format:

+- 5 minutes pitch time
+- Strict time guidelines are to be addressed by measuring with the Phone timer etc.
+- First warning bells / sign at 4 minutes and second warning ball and cutoff at 5 minutes.
+- Judging time will be between 3-5 minutes as well
+- Judges should have the judging criteria sheet + pen + extra paper to write notes

+(Sample pitch judging document/image / URL )
+🔴🔴🔴

 ## Speakers, Judges and Mentors

 Speakers, judges and mentors are in important piece of hackathons.
 Often times they are representing sponsors, but you should consider workshops and other talks that are more informative and help hackathon participants succeed.